PaperMC/PaperDocs/source/waterfall/getting-started.rst

 Requirements
 ~~~~~~~~~~~~

-Waterfall requires **Java 8** or newer to run.
-It should run fine on newer versions
+Waterfall and Travertine require **Java 8** or newer to run.
+It should run fine
-as well, such as Java 11, but certain plugins may have issues.
-Generally, LTS
+on newer versions as well, such as Java 11, but certain plugins may have issues.
-versions of Java are best supported, though you may have luck on newer versions.
+Generally, LTS versions of Java are best supported, though you may have luck on newer versions.

 Migrating From BungeeCord
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Waterfall is a drop in replacement for BungeeCord, you don't need to make any changes.
+Waterfall and Travertine are drop in replacements for BungeeCord, you don't need to make any changes.

 Getting A Server Jar
 ~~~~~~~~~~~~~~~~~~~~~